niklasramo/mezr/README.md

 ### getDistance()

-Returns the distance between two elements (in pixels) or `null` if the elements overlap.
+Returns the distance between two elements (in pixels) or `null` if the elements intersect.
+In case the elements are touching, but not intersecting, the distance is `0`.

 ```ts
 type getDistance = (elementA: BoxObject, elementB: BoxObject) => number | null;